evalaplace/evalaplace.github.io/_pages/team-and-jobs.md

 for fellowship applications.

 <h3> PhD funding opportunities </h3>
+_Note: New PhD
-_Note: As the group is at full capacity from September 2026 onward, I am currently only able to support new PhD applications in the role of co‑promotor._
+applications are currently only supported in the role of co‑promotor._

 Exceptionally qualified PhD applicants from EU-based universities may be eligible to apply for an [FWO PhD Fellowship](https://www.fwo.be/en/support-programmes/all-calls/phd/phd-fellowship-fundamental-research/).
 This highly-competitive fellowship requires